Svorksjøen

 Svorksjøen is a lake in Trøndelag county, Norway.
-The 3.55 km2 lake lies on the border of the municipalities of Melhus and Orkland.
+The 3.55 km2 lake lies on the border of Orkland Municipality and Melhus Municipality.
 The lake lies about 6 km east of the village of Svorkmo and about 10 km southwest of the village of Korsvegen.

-The water flows out of the lake into the river Svorka which in turn flows into the river Orkla.
+The water flows out of the lake into the river Svorka which in turn flows into the river Orkla, and the flow between the lake and Svorka is called Sagelva.
+According to a less common opinion, Svorka starts from Svorksjøen (making Sagelva the upper part of Svorka), meeting with Trivja and running into Orkla.